tomoneko2222/roblox-cookie-checker/README.md

 # Tkinter App

 This project is an application created using Tkinter that allows users to input a cookie and verify its validity.
-Additionally, it uses the entered cookie to retrieve and display the user's friend information and player information.
+Additionally, it uses the entered cookie to retrieve and display the user's friend information, player information, and owned game passes.

 ## Project Structure